 Crossfire Legends Returns with Exclusive Alpha Test in the Philippines

 The updated Crossfire Wiki indicates that Level Infinite, a global label under Tencent, is now handling the relaunch.
-The Philippines has been selected as the first market for this soft launch to test local servers and gather player feedback.
+The Philippines was selected as the first market for this soft launch to test local servers and gather player feedback.
 With a strong esports community and its inclusion in the upcoming 2025 Esports World Cup, Southeast Asia-especially the Philippines-serves as an ideal location to attract competitive players.

 New Features in This Version